 And I hate to spill the beans, but selling to the system 1 means selling to a selfish, irrational, and illogical thinking being.

-🟠 How Can You Sell To The Old Brain?
-Quick Wins To Apply Today
+🧠 How Can You Sell To The Old Brain by using Digital Psychology?

 Our primal brain only cares about itself.
 It looks for solutions to help it overcome its challenges.
 For instance, when writing a copy or approaching a lead, be careful when talking about yourself and your product/service.